Raptor1818/Raptor1818/README.md

 I'm an 18-year-old student from Italy, with a passion for web and game development.

 - 🌱 I’m currently learning Godot 4 🤖
-- 🛠️ And working on a [newer version of my personal website](https://github.com/Raptor1818/raptorino-ts) 🌐
+- 🛠️ And just finished working on the [second version of my personal website](https://github.com/Raptor1818/raptorino-ts) 🌐

 ## 🎮 Game Development